Butyl vs. Latex Inner Tubes: Which Should You Choose?

 Which Is Better Latex or Butyl Inner Tube?

-Latex is better for pure performance comparison—lower rolling resistance and lighter weight—but butyl wins on durability factors, air retention, and ease of use; you’ll choose based on whether speed or reliability frees you.
+Latex is better for pure performance.
+It offers lower rolling resistance and lighter weight.
+Butyl wins on durability, air retention, and ease of use.
+Choose based on whether speed or reliability matters more to you.

 How Much Slower Are Butyl Inner Tubes?